As schools stuff books with key words

 Wild, Wild Country?
 High school graduates may be unprepared for college or the work world.
 In Palm Beach County, Florida, grades were changed by a vice principal on final online tests; some grades soared from 0% to 95%.

-Reading Lists and Book Fair Books
+School Reading Lists & Book Fair Books

 Cleaning Up?
-Government puts limits on book vocabulary.
+Supervision puts limits on book vocabulary.
 This policy may keep advanced books from reaching gifted students' hands.
 The goal is to improve test scores and lower the dropout rates of under-performing children.

 VA-VA-VOOM Service?
 Parents of public school children may be discouraged from buying anything but book fair books.
 They feel obligated to buy books on age-based reading lists.
 Independent books are excluded.